 - The client is a victim of online customer fraud.

-On the other hand, physical stores also deal with product returns, but the reasons, although similar, can be slightly different:
+In physical stores the reasons, although similar, can be slightly different:

 - The product doesn’t fit the customer or doesn’t work.
-It mostly happens in the apparel industry but also with clothing and electronic accessories.
+It mostly happens in the apparel industry but also with electronic accessories.

 - Customers found the same or a similar product with a better price elsewhere.